TheMaster1127/HTpy/README.md

 #### Try It Out

 You can experiment with HTpy syntax using the [HTpy online editor](https://themaster1127.github.io/HTpy/).
 Note that this editor provides only a subset of HTpy functionality.
+The transpiler processes the code in real time.
+If you encounter any glitches or the transpiled code doesn't work correctly, simply click on 'Transpile' or press Ctrl+Enter, and it should resolve the issue.
+Otherwise, it could be an error in your code or possibly an issue with the transpiler itself.

 #### Usage Example